MobinaMhr/Distributed-voice-call-using-WebRTC/CA1/WebRTC_Call/README.md

 }
 ```

+A challange in this projet was that we thought the `opus_int16` and other configs of encoding and decoding.
+The type should be the buffer type, but after reading the documentaion of opus, we set the true type and config for them.

 #### AudioProcessor Implementation

 This class handles the processing actions on audio.
 It has a static method called `createAudioFormat`.